andremoreira73/prompt_collection/README.md

 ## About This Collection

 This repository contains battle-tested prompts refined through real-world applications across business, technical, and creative domains.
-It about the technique, not about having a huge collection - each use case is, well, maybe not totally unique, but the point of creating a repo with examples is not for people to copy and paste, but to see some of the tricks that are used to make prompts work.
+It is about the technique, not about having a huge collection.
+Each use case may not be entirely unique, but the purpose of this repository isn't to provide copy-paste solutions, it is to showcase the tricks and techniques that I use to make prompts effective.

-I use LLMs a lot to improve my prompts.
-As of the time of writing (July 2025), ChatGPT o3, Claude Opus 4 and Gemini 2.5 Pro are excellent prompters.
+I rely heavily on LLMs to refine my own prompts.
+As of the time of writing (July 2025), ChatGPT o3, Claude Opus 4, and Gemini 2.5 Pro are excellent at helping craft better prompts.

+Prompting is fundamentally about experimentation.
+Lots of it.
+I have countless examples where I have rewritten a prompt dozens of times before achieving the desired result.

-In any case, whether you are automating workflows, enhancing decision-making, or exploring AI capabilities, these prompts provide ready-to-use templates and examples of tricks with proven effectiveness.
-Simply browse, adapt to your needs, and experience immediate improvements in your AI interactions.
+Whether you are automating workflows, enhancing decision-making, or exploring AI capabilities, these prompts provide ready-to-use templates and demonstrate proven techniques.
+Browse through them, adapt them to your needs, and see immediate improvements in your AI interactions.
 Contributions and feedback are always welcome!

 ## Contents